larrymotalavigne/socials/docs/tasks.md

-# AI Instagram Publisher - Improvement Tasks
+# AI Socials - Improvement Tasks

-This document contains a comprehensive list of improvement tasks for the AI Instagram Publisher project, organized by priority and logical implementation order.
+This document contains a comprehensive list of improvement tasks for the AI Socials project, organized by priority and logical implementation order.

 ## 🏗️ Architecture & Foundation